FIUBA-Posgrado-Inteligencia-Artificial/procesamiento_lenguaje_natural/clase_6/ejercicios/ejercicios.md

 - Do you have any pet?
 - Where are you from?

-__IMPORTANTE__: Recuerde que lo para la entrega del ejercicio debe quedar registrado en el colab las preguntas y las respuestas del BOT para que podamos evaluar el desempeño final.
+__IMPORTANTE__: Recuerde para la entrega del ejercicio debe quedar registrado en el colab las preguntas y las respuestas del BOT para que podamos evaluar el desempeño final.